ColorlibHQ/Sparkling/readme.md

 Theme documentation is available on http://colorlib.com/wp/support/sparkling

 # Changelog

+# 2.4.5
+* Added 2 more recommended plugins

 # 2.4.4
 * Removed subject tags, can't keep more than 3 as per w.org rules